 If you have studied in Nova Scotia and want to set up a business after obtaining permanent residence, the Nova Scotia International Graduate Entrepreneur Stream could be the Canadian immigration route you’re looking for.

-This is a selective stream, with only 16 invitations having been issued in the two years following its introduction in December, 2016.
+This is a selective stream, usually only issuing one or two invitations in each invitation round.
 However, if you satisfy the criteria, it could provide the support and assistance you need to both set up a business and obtain Canadian permanent resident status.

 Nova Scotia International Graduate Entrepreneur: Eligibility requirements